doc4d/docs/docs/ViewPro/method-list.md

 The `VP SET BINDING PATH` command <!-- REF #_method_.VP SET BINDING PATH.Summary -->binds an attribute from a sheet's data context to *rangeObj*<!-- END REF -->.
 When loaded, if the data context contains the attribute, the value of *dataContextAttribute* is automatically displayed in the cells in *rangeObj*.

 In *rangeObj*, pass an object that is either a cell range or a combined range of cells.
-* If there are several cells in *rangeObj* the command binds the attribute to the first cell of the range.
+* If *rangeObj* contains several cells, the command binds the attribute to the first cell of the range.
 * If *rangeObj* contains several ranges of cells, the command binds the attribute to the first cell of each range.

 In *dataContextAttribute*, pass the name of the attribute to bind to *cellRange*.
 If *dataContextAttribute* is an empty string, the function removes the current binding.